 Sensor: 24.2MP full-frame CMOS

 Image stabilization: 5-axis IS (with Dual IS 2 technology)

 ISO range: 100 to 51,200 (expandable to 50-204,800)

 It’s clear from the get-go that the Lumix S1H is designed for cinema, more so than even its predecessor, the video-centric Lumix S1.
 While both snappers share the same resolution, the sensor for the S1H was developed to handle the new camera’s pro-level video capabilities.

-There’s also the option to shoot with anamorphic lenses, although it’s something we haven’t yet been able to try.
+There’s also the option to use anamorphic lenses with the camera, although it’s something we haven’t been able to try.
+Instead, we mostly shot with the Lumix S Pro 24-70mm f/2.8 lens, which is superb for everyday recording.
 Anamorphic shooting is available using the full 3:2 sensor in 6K in the 10-bit 4:2:0 color space.
-Panasonic was quick to point out that while shooting anamorphic you can de-squeeze the image in-camera when viewing, with several aspect ratios available in the menu system.
+There’s also desqueeze functionality available on-board when viewing footage shot with anamorphic glass, with several aspect ratios available in the menu system.

 Panasonic has included an anti-aliasing filter on the S1H – something the cheaper S1 missed out on, and which is important on any video-centric camera to reduce moiré.

 Taking a leaf out of the GH5's spec sheet, Panasonic has included its Dual Native ISO system in the S1H as well.
 This feature comes into play when shooting in V-Log/V-Gamut, when the native ISO jumps from 100 and 640 to 640 and 4000, and is very handy in low-light situations, resulting in sharp footage with low noise.